cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

     <img src="../../images/all_host_records.png"></a>
 </figure>

-<h4>Modify your domain name settings</h4>
+Modify your domain name settings

 <figure>
     <img src="../../images/manage_domain.png"></a>
 </figure>

-##Change your @hostname to an A Record.
+1) Change your @hostname to an A Record.

-Change your IP/ADDRESS to: 192.30.252.153
+2) Change your IP/ADDRESS to github's: 192.30.252.153

-##Change your "www" to CNAME.
+3) Change your "www" to CNAME.

-Change your IP/ADDRESS to username.github.io.
+4) Change your IP/ADDRESS to username.github.io.

 After you finish, wait 5-10 minutes for your changes to take effect.